wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/04-build-process.md

 For example, if you choose to use Sass for your styling, you will need a build process to compile your Sass files into CSS files that can be read by the browser.

-If you chose to write your JavaScript using the more modern ES6 syntax, you will need a build process to transpile your JavaScript files into a format that all browsers can execute.
+If you chose to write your JavaScript using the more modern syntax, you will need a build process to transpile your JavaScript files into a format that all browsers can execute.

-Even if you don't use Sass or ES6, a build process can still be useful for optimizing your theme's assets, such as minifying your CSS and JavaScript files, and optimizing images.
+Even if you don't use these options, a build process can still be useful for optimizing your theme's assets, such as minifying your CSS and JavaScript files, and optimizing images.

 When creating a WordPress theme, you may find yourself in need of a build process to handle more complex projects.
 There are many systems to choose from, and you can use whatever you prefer.

-But WordPress also offers the @wordpress/scripts package that you can be assured is continually updated and should cover most of your needs.
+But WordPress also offers the @wordpress/scripts [package](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) that you can be assured is continually updated and should cover most of your needs.

 ## Prerequisites